-Graphics and Web Design: 24 credits
+Graphics and Web Design: 18 credits

 The Graphics and Web Design Certificate is designed to develop professional skills in computer graphics and web page design.
 Students may apply some of the credit hours earned in this program toward the Associate of Applied Science degree in Computer Software Technology.
+Prerequisite: ART 110 will be waived for students enrolled in this certificate.

 ART 130 Computer Graphics 3

 ART 135 Adobe Photoshop 3

-ART 136 Digital Photography 3
+ART 160 Color and Design 3

+CIS 116 Introduction to HTML 3

 CIS 117 Introduction to Web Page Design 3

 CIS 120 Introduction to Computer Info Systems 3

-CIS 122 Introduction to MS Word 3